hansbdejong/Green-frazil-ice-publication-repository/README.md

 For each threshold for February and then March of each year, we counted the number of days that each pixel was classified as green.
 Similarly, we counted the number of days that each pixel was cloud‐free.

 ### month_percent_green_MCD.pro
-Using these monthly counts, we calculated Green Frequency: (number of green days / number of cloud free days) * 100%.
+Using these monthly counts, we calculated Green Frequency.

+Green Frequency = (number of green days / number of cloud free days) * 100%.

 Next, we classified pixels as Monthly Green if Green Frequency was 20% or greater for a particular month.
 Pixels were masked out if there were fewer than five cloud‐free days in a given month.